p6345uk/postcode_validator/README.md

 validator_unittests.py - Unit test for part one of the assesment

-The Input and Output file paths are specified in the part2and3.py file these should be update to your local paths
+The Input and Output file paths are specified in the part2and3.py file. i have the current directory specified as the location to locate and output the files To run the scripts place the unzipped import_data.csv file in the directory with the scripts

-Lines required to update paths below

-Import_data.csv

-validator_part2 = Validator('/home/pslinux/Downloads/import_data.csv')
-validator_part3 = Validator('/home/pslinux/Downloads/import_data.csv')

-failed_validation.csv

-validator_part2.write_csv('/home/pslinux/Downloads/failed_validation.csv', 'failed')
-validator_part3.write_csv('/home/pslinux/Downloads/failed_validation.csv', 'failed')

-succeeded_validation.csv

-validator_part3.write_csv('/home/pslinux/Downloads/succeeded_validation.csv', 'success')

 Part 1.